voothi/20250421115831-anki-gtts-player/README.md

 >
 > Licensed under the **GNU AGPL, version 3 or later**.

-This enhanced version uses Google's Text-to-Speech service when online but automatically switches to a local, high-quality Piper TTS engine when an internet connection is unavailable or slow.
+This enhanced version uses a 3-tier system for audio playback: a local high-fidelity audio dictionary, Google's online TTS service, and a local Piper TTS engine for a complete offline fallback.

 ## Table of Contents